sass/sass/doc-src/SASS_CHANGELOG.md

 * Raise an informative error when mixin arguments have a mispaced comma, as in `@include foo(bar, )`.

+* Make sure SassScript subtraction happens even when nothing else dynamic is going on.

 ## 3.0.2

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.2).